 \section{Introduction}

-Large Language Models (LLMs) are solely pretrained on unimodal textual data, yet they are increasingly incorporated into systems that perceive and interact with the natural world \citep{Ahn2022DoAI, driess_palme_2023, wayve_lingo_2023}.
-The lack of direct sensory experience raises fundamental questions to which extent such models can develop a meaningful and accurate understanding of \textit{visual} reality.
+Large Language Models (LLMs) are solely pretrained on unimodal textual data, yet are increasingly incorporated into systems that perceive and interact with the natural world \citep{Ahn2022DoAI, driess_palme_2023, wayve_lingo_2023}.
+The lack of direct sensory experience raises fundamental questions as to what extent such models generalize across modalities and develop a meaningful understanding of \textit{visual} reality.
 Do these models merely regurgitate visually relevant factual knowledge from their training corpus, or do they form internal representations that correspond to real-world phenomena?
-Despite the successful integration of LLMs into large-scale Vision-Language Models (VLMs), it is difficult to judge the visual capabilities already inherent to LLMs this way.
-This is not only because of widely varying training recipes and proprietary data sources but particularly due to fine-tuning with \textit{paired} image-text data, which dilutes any visual knowledge already contained in text-only models.
+Despite their successful integration into large-scale Vision-Language Models (VLMs), judging the visual capabilities already inherent to LLMs is difficult.
+This stems not only from differences in training recipes and proprietary data, but especially from fine-tuning with \textit{paired} image–text data, which blends with the visual knowledge already embedded in text-only models.